Randomized PCA Forest for Unsupervised Outlier Detection: Related Work

 \section{Related Work}

-Outlier detection is a fundamental machine learning task grounding in statistics and many solutions have been proposed for this task, addressing various challenges \cite{DBLP:journals/widm/ZimekF18}, and new methods are continuously proposed also recently \cite{anderberg2024dimensionality, delic2024outlier, du2024generative, zhou2024outlier, li2024ms2od}.
-However, comprehensive studies \cite{campos2016evaluation,Goldstein:2016:1} showed that, despite of valid attempts conducted in every research to propose more robust and effective outlier detection methods, the classical methods such as KNN \cite{ramaswamy2000efficient} and LOF \cite{breunig2000lof} still remain state-of-the-art.
-The more recent methods did not yield a more comprehensive performance in outlier detection and in some cases, they were much less robust to parameter changes.
+Outlier detection is a fundamental machine learning task grounding in statistics \citep{DBLP:journals/widm/ZimekF18}.
+Many solutions have been proposed for this task, addressing various challenges \citep{schubert2014local}, and new methods are continuously proposed also recently \citep{anderberg2024dimensionality, delic2024outlier, du2024generative, zhou2024outlier, li2024ms2od}.
+However, comprehensive studies \citep{campos2016evaluation,Goldstein:2016:1} showed that, despite of valid attempts conducted in every research to propose more robust and effective outlier detection methods, the classical methods such as KNN \citep{ramaswamy2000efficient} and LOF \citep{breunig2000lof} still remain state-of-the-art.
+To provide a comprehensive overview of the related work, we divide them into three major groups, NN-based methods, Tree-based methods, and Approximate NN-based methods.
+This division is due to the fact that the proposed method stands somewhere in between the three.
+We also provide a brief overview of other advances in the outlier detection field.